Matthias Schuke: Life and career

-In 2003, Schuke decided to leave the old, too small workshop premises in the centre of Potsdam and to build a new company headquarters in Werder (Havel).
-In February 2004, the company moved into the new workshop premises.
-At the end of November 2017, he announced that he would gradually hand over the company to his sons Johannes (born 1985) and Michael (born 1989).
-The sons joined the company management in 2018.
+In 2003, Schuke decided to leave the old small workshop premises, divided in three locations of the Dutch Quarter in Potsdam, to build a new company headquarters in Werder (Havel), moving in February 2004.
+In November 2017, he announced that he would gradually hand over the company to his sons Johannes (born 1985) and Michael (born 1989).
+The sons took over the company management in 2018.